6 Skilled Trade Sectors That Offer Good Opportunities in Illinois

 3. HVAC and Refrigeration Technology

 Like many other states, Illinois expects its population to keep growing.
-In fact, between 2010 and 2030, the state's population could expand by more than 14 percent, which equals over 1.8 million additional people.** As a result, more buildings will need to be constructed, which means that more indoor spaces will need climate-control and ventilation systems.
+In fact, by 2025, the state's population could reach almost 13.7 million people (up from about 12.8 million in 2015).
+As a result, more buildings will need to be constructed, which means that more indoor spaces will need climate-control and ventilation systems.
 And, whether new or existing, all of those heating and cooling systems require regular maintenance and, sometimes, major repairs.

 4. Home Appliance Repair